tahmidk86664/fast-api-journey-book/Installation & First App/installation.md

    uvicorn main:app --reload
    ```

 **Note:** Every time to run again the project (server) after closing the IDE or restarting our OS, we need to repeat the step no 2 and step no 6.
-That is first we need to activate the virtual environment and then we've run the project.
+That is first we need to activate the virtual environment and then we've to run the project.

 That's it.
 We've learned how we can start with FastAPI for backend programming.